scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAzure.md

 ### Recommendations

-* Kubernetes node size should be `Standard D2s v3` to deploy the ledger and envoy pods because each node requires 2 vCPUs and 8 GiB ram for deploying ledger and envoy pods.
+* Kubernetes node size should be `Standard D2s v3` to deploy the ledger and envoy pods because each node requires 2 vCPUs and 8 GiB of memory for deploying ledger and envoy pods.
 * Node pool should have at least 3 nodes for high availability in production.

 ### Create a Kubernetes Cluster